-Businesses of all shapes and size face daily challenges and those operating within the recruitment sector are certainly not immune to these.
+Businesses of all shapes and sizes face daily challenges, and those operating within the recruitment sector are certainly not immune to these.
 A number of recruitment companies have struggled to remain competitive in recent periods of stringent cost-cutting.
 Others have been affected by hiring bans imposed by some larger clients as well as, in some cases, fewer recruits or temps being needed in the market place.

 Recruitment companies have, over recent years, experienced their fair share of difficulties when it comes to bad debts incurred as a result of a corporate or individual insolvency.

 Often recruitment companies can be one of the last creditors to be engaged by a failing company; for example, where they are providing temporary staff to a business which, for economic reasons, has made much of its own workforce redundant, but hopes that with a lighter and temporary workforce they will be able to turn the corner.
 The danger for a recruitment company in this scenario, is that the first time it discovers the customer is in financial trouble might be when a letter arrives notifying them of some kind of formal insolvency process of its customer.

 Of course it is impossible to have any real control over whether a customer’s business fails or not and, where the market demands terms of credit, a certain amount of exposure to bad at any one time has to often be accepted.
 Recruitment companies therefore need to be vigilant when managing their debtors.
 Early signs of problems can include requests for extended credit terms, significant changes in the requirements of a customer, for example a significant change in the type and number of temporary staff required by them, and most obviously default on paying invoices on time.

 If a customer should fail, leaving you with money owed, or it appears to be on the cards, then Coffin Mew’s new Creditor Support offering, provided through its Insolvency and Business Recovery team, can help.